OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

    :scripts: AV/Blockchain/ProofOfStakeSecurity.js
    :output: show

-As shown in the slideshow, the threat of a PoS attack is real.
-If A given party or individual did successfully accumulate sufficient control over a currency's staked tokens, they would be able to force add malicious blocks to the chain in order to benefit themselves and hurt others.

-The most obvious reason as to why double spending would not take place is because following a successful double spend transaction, all nodes on the network will be able to see and clearly identify this fraudulent transaction.
-A number of things may take place after this has been identified, but most immediately, the price of the token will drop as individuals recognize the system has been compromised.
+The most obvious reason as to why double spending will eventually be caught is because following a successful double spend transaction, all nodes on the network will be able to see and clearly identify this fraudulent transaction.
+A number of things may take place after this has been identified, but most immediately, the price of tokens will drop as individuals recognize the system has been compromised.

 This drop is actually beneficial for the network as it enables more validators to rapidly come online and displace the majority control that one entity had over the network.
-As soon as the malicious party had majority control of the network, new validators would be able to repeal the previously added block and slash the staked currency of the malicious validator.
+Once the malicious party loses majority control of the network, new validators would be able to repeal the previously added block and slash the staked currency of the malicious validator.

 What this means from a practicality standpoint is that any malicious actor engaging in a double-spending attack would need to double-spend MORE currency than what they can potentially lose from a slashing.
-In most PoS tokens, it would be feasibly impossible to double spend more than the amount of tokens necessary to acquire majority ownership over a network as this is usually an incredibly large portion of the coins total market cap.
+In most PoS systems, it would be impractical to double spend more than the amount of tokens necessary to acquire majority ownership over a network as this is usually a large portion of all coins in the system.

-Slashing is just one way that majority validator abuse can be combatted; another means the community has to fight abuse is through forking.
-At anytime, if enough members of the community agree that the chain has been compromised and is no longer accurate, they can decide to fork the chain at the last known point of legitimacy and start a new chain in which the malicious actor has no stake.
-Common examples of forking include Bitcoin and Bitcoin cash wherein there was a divergence in community beliefs regarding what the future of the token should look like so 2 separate tokens emerged.
+Slashing is just one way that majority validator abuse can be combatted.
+Another means the community has to fight abuse is through forking.
+If enough members of the community agree that the chain has been compromised and is no longer accurate, they can decide to fork the chain at the last known point of legitimacy and start a new chain in which the malicious actor has no stake.
+Common examples of forking include Bitcoin and Bitcoin Cash wherein there was a divergence in community beliefs regarding what the future of the token should look like.
+As a result, two separate chains emerged.

 While technically possible, attacking a proof of stake network is made feasibly unobtainable due to the social and logistical implications of what may occur.